 Some information such as source statements, parties, rights, restrictions and responsibilities can be reused by a number of information objects.
 This is one of the powerful features of the S-121 model.
 However, cross referencing is difficult to follow in printed text and should be used sparingly.
 There are a few cases where it may be required.
 Where there is cross referencing between fields in the format each record that can be referenced needs to be uniquely identified, so that fields in one record can point to other records.

-General numeric pointers may be conceptually simple but they are very difficult to follow.
+General numeric pointers may be conceptually simple but they are very difficult for a person to follow.
 A naming structure is needed for labels to make the pointers easy to follow.
 There are two ways that this can be accomplished, both of which are valid and may be used in the same data set.
 A pointer may make use of a unique identifier (unique ID) or a name.
 A unique ID is a structured object ID (Oid).
 Such an id consists of a block type name followed by a dash character delimiter (IA5 Code 45) followed by a number.
 An example would be “Responsibility-1”.
 A name is an attribute value for a name field that is unique and can be used as an id.
 An example would be the use of the name “Canada” to refer to the party Canada described in a party type information object.
 Names are easier for humans to follow but they need to be managed to ensure that they are unique and meaningful.
 The use of names is preferred over the use of structured unique identifiers (Oid).
 Structured unique identifiers are easier to manage especially in the case when there are multiple references.
 For example “Source-12” uniquely identifies a source from a list of sources represented by a number of source information objects describing each source.
 Where there are multiple items of the same type names can sometimes become confusing.
 Both structured object ID (Oid) identifiers and names can be used in the same data set for different types of objects.

 In practise it is best to use names where they are meaningful.
 Names work well for the Party, Right, Restriction, Responsibility and Basic Administrative Unit information object.
 Source and feature and geometry elements work best with Oid pointers.
-For example, an attribute for a Right information object might point to a right information object that was named “Sovereign Right”.
-The information object named “Sovereign Right” may provide details on Sovereign Right.
+For example, an attribute for a Right information object might point to a right information object that was named “xxx”.
+The information object named “xxx” may provide details on the right.
 The pointer would read as:

-Right: Sovereign Right
+Right: xxx

 This type of “pointer” is very readable because it provides the information needed in the pointer.